-Medical Coding & Billing (MCB) Diploma students' total tuition will be \$11,000 and includes the cost of all books, the cost of either the AAPC coding certification exam (CPC) or the AAPC billing certification exam (CPB), AAPC student membership, and a non-refundable program fee of \$500 for the cost of the AAPC online learning management system.
+Medical Coding & Billing (MCB) Diploma students' total tuition will be \$10,500 and includes the cost of all books, the cost of either the AAPC coding certification exam (CPC) or the AAPC billing certification exam (CPB), and an AAPC student membership.

+A non-refundable program fee of \$500 for the cost of the AAPC online learning management system is charged the first term.